You are here: Website Maintenance > Ongoing operation

 The lilac-CMS continuously checks central functions:

-- forms and email delivery
+- Forms and email delivery

-- system communication in the background
+- Background system communication

-- content changes with legal relevance (e.g., data protection)
+- Content changes with legal relevance (e.g., data protection)

 Security Without Plugin Dependency